Veronica's Closet: Production history, reception, and ratings

 The show was taped at Warner Bros.
 Studios in Burbank, California, on soundstage 25.

 The role of Bryce was originally played by Jamey Sheridan in an unaired pilot before the role was recast with Christopher McDonald.
 The producers had wanted McDonald to play Bryce but he could not accept the role at first because when they were filming the pilot, he was shooting Into Thin Air.
 The original pilot was then reshot when McDonald became available.

 The series premiered on September 25, 1997, after Seinfeld, to 35 million viewers.
 Variety gave it a mixed review but said it had potential.
 Its title was derived from the real-life lingerie company, Victoria's Secret.
 They complained about it.
 Hammocked between Seinfeld and ER within the 'Must See TV' lineup, the show was a huge success, although the initial ratings died down a bit later in the first season.
 The New York Times said it "has the highest Nielsen ratings of any new show this season and critics are lining up to proclaim her show 'must-she TV'."

 The sitcom spent the first two seasons as a top 10 hit (No. 3 in its first season, No. 5 in its second), airing on Thursdays at 9:30 (after Seinfeld in season 1 and after Frasier in season 2).
 NBC moved the show out of "Must See TV" to a new timeslot, following Suddenly Susan (another NBC sitcom centered around a professional single woman), on Mondays for the 1999–2000 season.
 Ratings fell more than 50 percent, and NBC put both shows on hiatus.
 The show returned on Tuesdays at 9:30 (after Will & Grace) with only a slight boost in ratings.
-NBC canceled the series in 2000, along with Suddenly Susan, due to low ratings.
+It went on hiatus again, this time an extended one, in February 2000.
+A few episodes were burned off later that June, with the final four not airing at all on NBC.
+The network then canceled the series, along with Suddenly Susan, due to low ratings.

 Reruns were shown on USA Network from 2000 to early 2003 and on TV Guide Network from 2011 to 2012.
+The final four episodes were also first shown on that network.

+Home Media

+The show was never released on VHS, DVD, or any form of physical media; it eventually began appearing on streaming services in the mid-2020's and received a digital release for purchase on various platforms in late August 2026, with all episodes remastered in HD.
+Due to music licensing issues, Moby's song "Bodyrock", which originally played over the opening credits for Season 3, was removed and replaced by a slightly extended version of the original theme song - Jeffrey Osborne's "She's Got Everything", which remains in place and was used for the opening credits of Season 1 and, to a lesser extent, Season 2.